-Commercial real estate training is an extremely important component within a commercial real estate broker’s success, and yet it is amazing how little training is offered to agents once they join a brokerage firm.
-Oftentimes an agent is simply given a desk and a phone, and told to begin making cold calls, and the idea seems to be that if the agent was meant to be successful, they’ll be able to figure it out on their own.
+Commercial real estate training is an extremely important component within an agent’s success, and yet it is amazing how little of this is oftentimes offered to agents once they join a brokerage firm.
+Sometimes an agent is simply given a desk and a phone, and told to begin making cold calls, and the idea seems to be that if the agent was meant to be successful, they’ll be able to figure it out on their own.

-In addition, something good that these national firms will oftentimes do is have a new agent work along with an established team of commercial real estate agents, having specific responsibilities on the team, and this allows the new agent to feel that they are a part of something, instead of working completely on their own, and this allows them to learn the business by working in and contributing to an environment where they see and experience the entire process of how commercial real estate transactions are initiated, brought to fruition, and then closed.
+In addition, something good that these national firms will oftentimes do is have a new agent work along with an established team of commercial real estate agents, having specific responsibilities on the team, and this then allows the new agent to feel that they are a part of something, instead of working completely on their own, which then allows them to learn the business by working in and contributing to an environment where they see and experience the entire process of how commercial real estate transactions are initiated, brought to fruition, and then closed.